Skip to main content

 (A) Protein domain organization for the type IIA topos: E. coli DNA gyrase, E. coli DNA topoisomerase IV (topo IV), yeast DNA topoisomerase II (topo II), Methanosarcina mazei DNA topoisomerase VI (topo VI), Paenibacillus polymyxa DNA topoisomerase VIII (plasmid-borne), and Pseudomonas phage NP1 Mini-A.

 (B) type II topo strand passage mechanism.
-(1) G-segment is bound at the DNA gate and the T-segment is captured.
+(1) The G-segment is bound at the DNA gate, and the T-segment is captured.
 (2) ATP binding stimulates dimerization of the N-gate, the G-segment is cleaved and the T-segment is passed through the break.
 (3) The G-segment is re-ligated and T-segment exits through the C-gate.
 For type IIB topos, there is no C-gate so once the T-segment passes through the G-segment, it is released from the enzyme.
 (4) Dissociation of ADP and Pi allows N-gate opening.
 In this scenario, the enzyme either remains bound to the G-segment, ready to capture a consecutive T-segment, or (5) dissociates from the G-segment.

 Figure \(\PageIndex{11}\) shows an interactive iCn3D model of Yeast Topoisomerase II-DNA-AMPPNP complex (4GFH) .

-NIH_NCBI_iCn3D_Banner.svg Figure \(\PageIndex{11}\): Yeast Topoisomerase II-DNA-AMPPNP complex (4GFH).
+Two right-pointing arrows on a blue background, indicating direction or progression.
+Figure \(\PageIndex{11}\): Yeast Topoisomerase II-DNA-AMPPNP complex (4GFH).
 (Copyright; author via source).

 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...b5EHLfMwde5Dw8